codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 1. Log in to the Codefresh UI, and check the new version.
 1. If needed, enable/disable new feature flags.

->If upgrading to v1.2.2, and you backed up Redis data, you must restore the backed-up data, after completing the upgrade.
+>When upgrading to v1.2.2, and Redis data is backed up, you must restore the data after completing the upgrade.